raynald/Notiz/Big_Data.md

 ##### 3.3.1 Column Stores
     Limitations of RDBM
-        Heavy use of joins, stored procedures, transactions Advantage of Column Stores
+        Heavy use of joins, stored procedures, transactions No SQL: stop support for secondary indexes, only have primary keys, no fixed schema Advantage of Column Stores
         data locality, compression, simd instructions
     Disadvantage of Column Stores